Can-Am Spyder Wheel Alignment

 Experiments with all models have now led to definite practical toe-in specs to suit average roads.
 Basically, GS/RS and ST models are similar, while RT models are a bit heavier.
 So 1.5mm across-the-wheel suits the lighter models, and 2.0mm across-the-wheel suits the heavier model.
 For bikes with modified, stiffer front suspension, that figure can be reduced by 0.5mm, and for bikes with heavier-than-normal loads the figure should be increased by 0.5mm.
 Riding style will also influence this, since suspension deflection tends to cause momentary toe-out bias... if the toe-in is close to zero, it becomes toe-out in motion, and spreads further momentarily at times.
 2013> models with the new chassis exhibit more toe-out bias under suspension compression than the barely-detectable amount on the old chassis, so adding about 0.5mm toe-in for new-chassis models is also sensible.

 Having proper wheel alignment DOES make a Spyder much easier to ride!

-Solution #2: Do your own alignment.
-Few people, however, can accurately weld and machine steel jigs like this, so DIY alignments demand a different method.
-Still using the ‘Alignment Box’ system, but using small magnetic-base laser levels in a procedure using standoff jigs that are within the skills of the average DIY-er.
-A separate page details the gear needed for DIY alignments, or you might choose to use the gear that I made, now available as an Alignment Kit.
+YOU can do your own alignment.
+Using the ‘Alignment Box’ system, with small magnetic-base laser levels in a procedure using standoff jigs that are within the skills of the average DIY-er.
+A separate page details the gear needed for DIY alignments, or you might choose to use the gear that I made, now available as an Alignment Kit – useful if you live in an Australian rural area, far from the nearest Dealer.
 View that page here.

 • back to top •